anishmss/bioinfo_intro_dlsu/chapters/introduction/intro_to_bioinfo.md

 Sometime around mid-late 2000s, we started seeing sequencer with dramatically higher throughput.
 With prices coming down, this has resulted in a rush of sequence-your-favorite-organism projects, all over the world.

-The second interesting thing is the versatility of this technology.
-Although the biochemistry of sequencers are only good to read DNA, clever people have come up with ways to utilize sequencers to measure all sorts of biological stuff.

 ```{figure} ./images/History_of_sequencing_technology.jpg
 ---
 width: 800px